2020 James F. Cole Memorial Award for Service Honoree

 A committee of the NMSU Alumni Association Executive Council selects the award recipient according to that person's support of NMSU, involvement with the university and their civic and professional service, after graduating from NMSU.
 Nominations for this award remain active for three years following the date of nomination unless the nominee is selected for the award.
 The recipient must have attended NMSU or be an active member of the Alumni Association before the date of selection.
 Alumni who are members of the NMSU faculty or staff are also eligible.

-This award is presented during the annual Homecoming festivities at the Distinguished Alumni Awards Dinner.
+This award is typically presented during the annual Homecoming festivities at the Distinguished Alumni Awards Dinner on Friday evening, but this year we are moving the celebration to the Spring 2021 term.
+More details to come.

 |Year||Recipient(s) Name||Year||Recipient(s) Name|